Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Cast Iron Plant (Aspidistra elatior)

-How to fix it: Water infrequently, only when the top 2-3 inches of soil are dry.
+The Cast Iron Plant thrives in low light and tolerates the humidity swings of any bathroom.
+How to grow it: Water infrequently, only when the top 2-3 inches of soil are dry.
 Do not fertilize heavily; a slow-release fertilizer once in spring is sufficient.
 Growth is slow but the plant is essentially indestructible.

 -